 URL #1: http://www.yourwebsite.com/?p=123 URL #2: http://www.yourwebsite.com/2017/06/13/this-is-a-sample-title/

 Both technically go to the same published content, but do you see the difference in URL #2?
-It details what the post is about by using its title.
+It tells you what the post is about by using its title.

 Permalinks are easy to change in WordPress by accessing the Settings area and clicking on “Permalinks.”
 You’ll see several options available for the links including the ability to customize the structure.